Reports of petrol bombs thrown at migrant centre

 South East Coast Ambulance Service confirmed they also attended the incident.

-The Home Office and Kent Police have been contacted for comment.
+Kent Police has been contacted for comment.

+Did you witness the incident?
+If it is safe to do so please share your experiences by emailing haveyoursay@bbc.co.uk.